Divyae52/Obsidian/D&D/DND Markdown/compendium/tables/getting-into-and-out-of-armor-donning-and-doffing-armor.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/phb
+aliases:
-aliases: ["Getting Into and Out of Armor; Donning and Doffing Armor"]
+  - Getting Into and Out of Armor; Donning and Doffing Armor
+dg-publish: true
 ---
 # Getting Into and Out of Armor; Donning and Doffing Armor
 *Source: SRD / Basic Rules*